Points on License Suspension

-If you accumulate too many points from convictions on tickets within a certain period of time, you will lose your driver’s license through a point suspension.
+If you accumulate too many points from driving violations within a certain period of time, you will lose your driver’s license through a point suspension.

 You will be notified of a hearing date which will determine the length of the restraint.
 A suspension can be ordered for up to one year and a probationary license may or may not be authorized at the hearing.

-The following are point accumulations that result in suspension:
+The following are license point accumulations that result in suspension:

 Adult Driver (21 and older)